Accepting a job offer is exciting—but what if you have to decline the offer after you have already accepted it?

 Thank you so much for the offer to join [name of company] in the [job title] role.
 I was excited about the opportunity to work with the team.

 Unfortunately, I am unable to proceed with the job.
 [Give a short, honest description of why you can’t take the role.]

 I would love to stay in touch via LinkedIn, and I hope our paths cross again.

 Sample Phone Call Script

 Hello, [name of hiring manager].

 First, I want to thank you for the offer to work for [name of company] as a [job title.]
-I was excited about the chance to join the team there, but something unexpected came up, and I won’t be able to go forward with the job as planned.
+I was excited about the chance to join the team, but I won’t be able to go forward with the job as planned.

 [Give a short, honest description of why you can’t take the job.]

-I wish I didn’t have to back out like this.
-I want to stay connected via LinkedIn, and I hope we cross paths again in the future.
+I regret having to decline this opportunity.
+I want to stay connected via LinkedIn, and I hope we cross paths again.

 Even though you know how to decline a job offer after accepting it, doing so is never a pleasant experience.
 To remove some of the anxiety, remind yourself that you’re doing the right thing.
 It might be challenging to get out of your situation now, but you and the company will be better off in the long run.